minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - Order Contract: represents "User Action", contains necessary funds and is waiting to be applied into a Pool
-- Order Batching Contract: verify the representation of Liquidity Pool while spending Order Contract in Batching transaction
+- Order Batching Contract: verify the representation of Liquidity Pool while spending Order Contract in Batching transaction if not validate CancelExpiredOrderByAnyone
 - Pool Contract: a.k.a Liquidity Pool, which holds all User's assets for trading.
 - Factory Contract: verify the correctness of Pool Creation.
 Each Factory UTxO is an element of a Factory `Linked List`
 - Authen Minting Policy: is responsible for creating initial Factory `Linked List`, minting legitimate Factory, Liquidity Pool and Liquidity Pool `Share` Tokens